Applied Materials (NASDAQ:AMAT) Issues Q4 2022 Earnings Guidance

-Applied Materials (NASDAQ:AMAT – Get Rating) issued an update on its fourth quarter 2022 earnings guidance on Thursday morning.
-The company provided earnings per share guidance of $1.82-$2.18 for the period, compared to the consensus earnings per share estimate of $1.94.
+Applied Materials (NASDAQ:AMAT – Get Rating) updated its fourth quarter 2022 earnings guidance on Thursday.
+The company provided EPS guidance of $1.82-$2.18 for the period, compared to the consensus EPS estimate of $1.94.
 The company issued revenue guidance of $6.25 billion-$7.05 billion, compared to the consensus revenue estimate of $6.57 billion.

 Analysts Set New Price Targets

-Several equities research analysts recently issued reports on the company.
-Citigroup cut their price objective on Applied Materials from $160.00 to $150.00 and set a buy rating on the stock in a report on Monday, August 22nd.
-Cowen cut their price objective on Applied Materials from $160.00 to $140.00 and set an outperform rating on the stock in a report on Friday, August 19th.
-UBS Group cut their price objective on Applied Materials from $120.00 to $100.00 and set a neutral rating on the stock in a report on Tuesday, June 28th.
-Cowen cut their price objective on Applied Materials from $160.00 to $140.00 and set an outperform rating on the stock in a report on Friday, August 19th.
-Finally, Wells Fargo & Company boosted their price objective on Applied Materials from $120.00 to $125.00 and gave the company an overweight rating in a report on Friday, August 19th.
-Eight analysts have rated the stock with a hold rating and eighteen have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Applied Materials presently has a consensus rating of Moderate Buy and an average price target of $142.62.
+A number of equities analysts recently issued reports on the company.
+Cowen cut their target price on Applied Materials from $160.00 to $140.00 and set an outperform rating on the stock in a report on Friday, August 19th.
+Stifel Nicolaus cut their target price on Applied Materials from $197.00 to $184.00 in a report on Friday, August 19th.
+Needham & Company LLC lowered their price target on Applied Materials from $130.00 to $125.00 and set a buy rating for the company in a research report on Friday, August 19th.
+Bank of America increased their price target on Applied Materials from $118.00 to $125.00 in a research report on Sunday, August 21st.
+Finally, Piper Sandler lowered their price target on Applied Materials from $153.00 to $132.00 and set a neutral rating for the company in a research report on Friday, May 20th.
+Eight research analysts have rated the stock with a hold rating and eighteen have issued a buy rating to the company.
+Based on data from MarketBeat.com, the company currently has an average rating of Moderate Buy and an average target price of $142.38.

 Insider Activity at Applied Materials

-In related news, SVP Teri A. Little sold 15,000 shares of the company’s stock in a transaction dated Wednesday, July 6th.
-The stock was sold at an average price of $86.30, for a total value of $1,294,500.00.
-Following the completion of the sale, the senior vice president now directly owns 93,169 shares of the company’s stock, valued at approximately $8,040,484.70.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-Insiders own 0.30% of the company’s stock.
+In other news, SVP Teri A. Little sold 15,000 shares of the company’s stock in a transaction on Wednesday, July 6th.
+The stock was sold at an average price of $86.30, for a total transaction of $1,294,500.00.
+Following the transaction, the senior vice president now directly owns 93,169 shares of the company’s stock, valued at $8,040,484.70.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+0.37% of the stock is currently owned by corporate insiders.

 Hedge Funds Weigh In On Applied Materials